12 Mar What everyone should know about skin cancer: From the early signs to the treatment options

 The most common forms of skin cancer include basal cell carcinoma, squamous (pronounced like famous) cell carcinoma, and melanoma.

-Basal Cell Carcinoma – Over 4 million patients are diagnosed with basal cell every year, making it the most common form of skin cancer.
+Basal Cell Carcinoma – Over 4 million patients are diagnosed with basal cell every year, making it the most common form.

 Squamous Cell Carcinoma – Squamous is more common in patients that have depressed immune systems from an organ transplant or other medications, as well as those with a history of leukemia.